systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Set `Architectures` to be `arm64`.

-Connect the `Repository URI` output socket of the `lambda-how-to-repository` to the `Container Image` input socket of this `HelloWorldNodeFunction` component.
+Connect the `Repository URI` Output Socket of the `lambda-how-to-repository` to the `Container Image` Input Socket of this `HelloWorldNodeFunction` Component.

-Connect the `ARN` output socket of the `Lambda Trust Policy` component to the `Role ARN` input socket of this `HelloWorldNodeFunction` component.
+Connect the `ARN` Output Socket of the `Lambda Trust Policy` Component to the `Role ARN` Input Socket of this `HelloWorldNodeFunction` Component.

 In order to ensure that you are setting the correct version of the container image, you can inspect the docker container manifest to ensure you set the